AniruddhaChattopadhyay/Books/README.md

 # 📚 AI / ML Bookshelf

 Welcome to my personal reference shelf of **freely shareable** AI & Machine-Learning books.
-I keep the PDFs here so I can grep formulas, revisit algorithms, and point friends—or Twitter followers—straight to the good stuff.
+I keep the PDFs here so I can grep formulas, revisit algorithms, and point friends straight to the good stuff.

 ---